skip to Main Content

 Please visit the Family Planning Fellowship website for more information.

-The Women’s Mental Health Fellowship in the Department of Psychiatry trains expert clinicians in the psychiatric care of women and in the assessment and treatment of psychiatric symptoms linked with female reproductive cycle transitions.
-Fellows benefit from the training and mentoring of Fellowship Director Dr. Leena Mittal and Associate Fellowship Directors Drs.
-Polina Teslyar and Margo Nathan.
+The Women’s Mental Health and Reproductive Psychiatry Fellowship in the Department of Psychiatry trains expert clinicians in the psychiatric care of women and in the assessment and treatment of psychiatric symptoms linked with female reproductive cycle transitions.
+Fellows benefit from the training and mentoring of Fellowship Director Dr. Polina Teslyar.

-Please visit the Women’s Mental Health Fellowship website for full fellowship details.
+Please visit the Women’s Mental Health and Reproductive Psychiatry Fellowship website for full fellowship details.

 feldman (2)